What Does Capping in a Med Mal Case Mean?

 For more information:

 - Caps on Medical Malpractice Awards Helpful?
-Ocala Medical Malpractice Lawyer Gives Opinion
+Ocala Medical Malpractice Attorney Gives Opinion

 - Med Mal Caps – Who pays the price?
-Gainesville Medical Malpractice Lawyer Explains the Expense
+Gainesville Medical Malpractice Attorney Explains the Expense

 - Appellate Court Upholds Florida Law Capping Medical Malpractice Awards